spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-force-https.md

 1. When the value of `$request->server->get('REMOTE_ADDR')` is found in the configured trusted proxies and the value of `$request->header->get('X_FORWARDED_PROTO')` is HTTPS.
 2. When the value of `$request->server->get('HTTPS')` is HTTPS.

-The checks for a secure request is made in this order.
+The checks for a secure request are made in this order.

-## Trusted proxy configuration

 ## Trusted proxy configuration